hawkfish/textform/docs/transforms/inputs/write.rst

         The stream where the data will be sent.

-    .. py:attribute:: format
+    .. py:attribute:: layout
         :type: writable

-        The format to generate the output in.
+        The layout to use for the output.

-        Supported writing formats are:
+        Supported write layouts are:

         * ``csv`` Comma-Separated Values
         * ``json`` JavaScript Object Notation (an array of objects)
         * ``jsonl`` JavaScript Object Notation lines (one object per row)
         * ``md`` GitHub Markdown
         * ``py`` Python *dict*\ s
-        * ``rst`` CSV format escaped for reStructured text
+        * ``rst`` csv escaped for reStructured text

     .. py:attribute:: config
         :type: kwargs

-        Extra arguments to be passed to the formatting object.
+        Extra arguments to be passed to the layout object.

 Usage